WFME (AM): Family Radio (2015–present)

 In late November 2020, Family Radio announced the sale of the property surrounding WFME's broadcast towers in Queens, but stipulated that the terms included that Family Radio would still use this site until a suitable alternate location for the transmitter was found.
-However, in early 2021, ended regular programming and began broadcasting a recurring announcement that the station would suspend operations "in just a few days".
+However, in early 2021, it ended regular programming and began broadcasting a recurring announcement that the station would suspend operations "in just a few days".
 Although Family Radio officials expressed a desire to eventually return to the New York airwaves, they noted that there were no immediate plans; listeners were directed to access either WFRS in Smithtown and WFME-FM in Mount Kisco, in addition to the Family Radio webstream.
 In much of central and southern New Jersey, Family Radio programming could also be heard on WKDN (950 AM) in Philadelphia.

 WFME went temporarily silent on the morning of February 15, 2021.
 On October 26, 2021, the station returned to the air from a new transmitter site in West Orange, New Jersey, operating with 1,000 watts under special temporary authority (STA), granted by the Federal Communications Commission (FCC).
 Due to blanketing interference, the station later reduced power to 500 watts.

 On March 4, 2024, WFME ceased operations and went silent following interference complaints from the nearby Goddard School and the sale to Goddard School of the building housing their transmitter and tower.
 On September 16, 2024, the FCC approved an STA to resume operations with 10 kW non-directional, from a New Jersey site located approximately 25 km [15 miles] away, shared with stations WPAT and WNSW.
 It resumed broadcasting from this site, initially with 1 kW, on October 18, 2024.
-On March 17, 2025, the FCC granted an extension to the STA, until September 16, 2025.
+On March 17, 2025, the FCC granted an extension to the STA, until September 16, 2025, which was further extended to March 15, 2026, and September 6, 2026.